baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part6metabase.md

 ## :thumbsup: Dashboards made easy!

-As you can feel it, Metabase *is* cool. tons of features yet quite simple to install and run.
+As you can feel it, Metabase *is* cool.
+Tons of features yet quite simple to install and run.
 With an open source mindset.

 This workshop is over, time for a [quick conclusion](part7conclusion.md)!